 Train yourself to constantly and productively find happy solutions to everyday problems.
 If you can solve them reliably and gracefully enough, then you’re sitting on nothing less than a completely worthwhile business idea.

-Get yourself into the habit of not only noticing when things do go as well or smoothly as they ought to, and then immediately following this up with a potentially aggressively priced viable alternative.
+Get yourself into the habit of not only noticing when things don’t go as well or smoothly as they ought to, but also immediately following this up with a potentially aggressively priced viable alternative.

 A great example of this would be the reCAP mason jars.
 We all have mason jars lying around that simply serve no purpose because there is no convenient way to repurpose them (other than simply storing and canning).
 The reCAP allows you to repurpose them for almost anything,

 This is a great example of someone identifying an issue and coming up with a creative solution.

 Look for Ideas from Those Who are Also Looking for Ideas